 The maximum parameter number is set at compile-time by the SQLITE_MAX_VARIABLE_NUMBER macro.
 An individual database connection D can reduce its maximum parameter number below the compile-time maximum using the sqlite3_limit(D, SQLITE_LIMIT_VARIABLE_NUMBER,...) interface.

 The LIKE operator does a pattern matching comparison.
 The operand to the right of the LIKE operator contains the pattern and the left hand operand contains the string to match against the pattern.
 A percent symbol ("%") in the LIKE pattern matches any sequence of zero or more characters in the string.
 An underscore ("_") in the LIKE pattern matches any single character in the string.
 Any other character matches itself or its lower/upper case equivalent (i.e. case-insensitive matching).
-(A bug: SQLite only understands upper/lower case for ASCII characters by default.
+Important Note: SQLite only understands upper/lower case for ASCII characters by default.
 The LIKE operator is case sensitive by default for unicode characters that are beyond the ASCII range.
-For example, the expression 'a' LIKE 'A' is TRUE but 'æ' LIKE 'Æ' is FALSE.)
+For example, the expression 'a' LIKE 'A' is TRUE but 'æ' LIKE 'Æ' is FALSE.
+The ICU extension to SQLite includes an enhanced version of the LIKE operator that does case folding across all unicode characters.

 If the optional ESCAPE clause is present, then the expression following the ESCAPE keyword must evaluate to a string consisting of a single character.
 This character may be used in the LIKE pattern to include literal percent or underscore characters.
 The escape character followed by a percent symbol (%), underscore (_), or a second instance of the escape character itself matches a literal percent symbol, underscore, or a single escape character, respectively.